Skip links

 Find what is hidden behind your character’s mask to add authenticity | Photo by: Aaffaq Khan

 A seemingly stern teacher could be a secret salsa dancer.
 A tough detective might write poetry in his downtime.
-These contrasts make characters more human and relatable.
+These contrasts make characters more human and relatable in front of the camera.

 In Saving Private Ryan, Tom Hanks plays a captain that successfully leads his platoon across multiple battles.